 TEM Glacios 200kV: Falcon 4i Camera + Selectris X Energy Filter

-Thermofisher Glacios at the AFMB lab
+TEM Glacios at the AFMB lab

-Apoferritin structure at 1.9Å-resolution solved during CWAT
+Apoferritin structure at 1.9Å solved during the CWAT procedure at Brno in 2023

 Cryo-EM field has been developing with unprecedented pace.
 Modern TEM allows collect data with increasing speed and high efficient robotic systems integrated in the microscope enable multiple experiments that can be done in fully automated non-assisted fashion.
 The EM workflow on modern microscopes is perfectly reliable and optimally set for quick evaluation of sample quality and setting up data acquisition.